rv-mkroh/rv-security-training/docs/for_everyone/index.md

 <input type="checkbox" id="003" /><label for="003">![003](../slides/for_everyone/for_everyone.003.jpeg)</label>
 _003. Testimonial for the training._

 If this is your first year at Red Ventures, then this training will be new to you.
 Actually, even if you've been here since the founding in 2000 this training will be new to you because we've never done it before.
 However, moving forward, we'll be swinging around to this annually.
-Not the most thrilling prospect for many of you but we've really tried to make this as entertaining and enjoyable as possible, and it's my hope that you don't feel this is a waste of your time.
-The material I'm going to present should be useful no matter what skill level you already have.
-Whether you're just joining us as an intern, or are a seasoned security expert.
+Not the most thrilling prospect for many of you but when you think about it, it is ever so much better than getting hacked and tanking the company.
+The material I'm going to present should be also be useful to you here at work but also in your personal life.

 ---